koliseoapi/help/content/about/privacy.md

 We work to protect your data from unauthorized access:

-- We encrypt our services using SSL.
+- **We encrypt our services using SSL** and store all our data encrypted.
-- We delegate to secure third-party providers your user credentials, so that Koliseo does not have access to your username and password.
+- **We delegate authentication to secure third-party providers**, so that Koliseo does not have access to your username and password.
-- We delegate the handling of your credit card details to secure, specialized third-party processing platforms.
+- **We delegate the handling of your credit card details to secure, specialized third-party processing platforms**.
-- We store your data in a secure Cloud provider, which adds extra layers of physical and logical protection.
+- **We store your data in a secure Cloud provider**, which adds extra layers of physical and logical protection.
-- All our data is stored encrypted.

 ## Data deletion